mikrocloud/docs/99.resources/password-policy.md

 ---

-Where possible, MikroCloud auto-generates passwords for users, but in some cases, users are required to set their passwords.
+Where possible, MikroCloud auto-generates passwords for users, but in some cases, users are required to set their own passwords.
 This document outlines the password policy for MikroCloud.

 ## Password Requirements